Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with QRPA calculations

 \subsection{Summary for $IS1$ QRPA results}

 QRPA calculations do not allow one to establish a direct correspondence between the calculated and observed $1^-$ states.
-Perhaps this is because the present QRPA scheme does not take into account such important factors as triaxiality, shape coexistence, clustering, and complex configurations are omitted.
+Perhaps this is because the present QRPA scheme does not take into account such important factors as triaxiality, shape coexistence, clustering and complex configurations are omitted.
+Nevertheless, the QRPA calculations lead to some interesting and robust results.